-The recently published SDG16 in the Pacific report highlights some of the challenges on the road to peace.
+Achieving the UN’s Sustainable Development Goals (SDGs) is no easy feat for any country.
+The recently published SDG16 in the Pacific report highlights some of the sustainability challenges on the road to peace.

 Sustainable Development Goal 16, Peace, Justice and Strong Institutions, has been identified as a particularly important goal for the Pacific region.

 Pacific countries’ small size, remoteness, environmental challenges, heightened frequency of natural disasters, exposure to external economic shocks and small but rapidly increasing populations present challenges.

-As the region confronts many existing and emerging challenges, strong institutions that ensure justice and promote peace will not only reduce violence, but also foster the social structures and attitudes that create an environment where Pacific Islanders can flourish.
+As the region confronts many existing and emerging sustainability challenges, strong institutions that ensure justice and promote peace will not only reduce violence, but also foster the social structures and attitudes that create an environment where Pacific Islanders can flourish.

 In part due to the absence of shared land borders that could be contested, Pacific Island countries have maintained good relations with neighbouring countries.
 There are significant flows of people and trade between the countries in the Pacific yet interstate conflict has not occurred.